AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

   movement, if any, to be canceled.
 The result will be successful with a value of `true` if the entity is attached to a map and the rules allowed the movement to be canceled.
 Otherwise, it will be a successful result with a `false` value.
+- `func add_visual(v: AlephVault__WindRose.Maps.MapEntityVisual)`: Adds a visual to this entity.
+There is a section for this feature: `Understanding Entity Visuals`.
+- `func remove_visual(v: AlephVault__WindRose.Maps.MapEntityVisual)`: Removes a visual from this entity.
+There is a section for this feature: `Understanding Entity Visuals`.
+- `func pause()`: Pauses this entity's visual (`AlephVault__WindRose.Maps.MapEntityVisual`) objects.
+They get to be still / frozen, but visible when they should be visible.
+- `func resume()`: Resumes this entity's visual (`AlephVault__WindRose.Maps.MapEntityVisual`) objects.
+They get to be animated again.
+- `var paused: bool`: Tells whether this entity is paused or not (see the previous two methods).

 Finally, interacting with the signals for movements and teleport is done through the `rule` property: